dotnet/upgrade-assistant/docs/design/Loose_binary_identification.md

 ## How to Use

-The main scenario this will focus on is one where a project has downloaded an assembly and added it to its repo and referenced it from various projects.
+The main scenario this focuses on is one where a project has downloaded an assembly and added it to its repo and referenced it from various projects.
 The end result of this work should be able to:

 - Identify what package the dependency came from
 - Update a project file to reference the NuGet package rather than a binary reference

-As a user, in order to run the extension, they will need to add the extension to the project:
+In order to add this feature to your project, you will need to add the extension to the project:

 1. Set an environment variable for `UA_FEATURES=EXTENSION_MANAGEMENT`.
 Extension management is currently under preview, but is required to test this feature.
 2. Install the extension for identifying loose assemblies: